 In addition to moving the code comments out of the code, Storyteller was designed to allow two major differences between traditional code comments:

 The output of the Storyteller tool is called a 'playback'.
-Here are a collection of playbacks in C++ and Clojure that I used for some of my computer science courses:
+Here are a collection of playbacks that I use for some of my computer science courses:

 (this tool is not solely for educational purposes- it is for anyone who wants to show others how they thought about a problem while coding it).